WeStandUnited/KIOSK-People-Counter/README.md

   Step 3) Set up RSA key between Pi and the Server

   Step 4) Replace host in SCPInit functions to point at your host, along with the user name your have an RSA key set up with.

+  Step 5) Replace Directory pointers with your own Directories

   </il>

   <b> Setting up Website </b>